Oxsomi/core3/docs/oiCA.md

 //Verify if SHA256 and/or CRC32C is valid (if applicable).
 //Verify if date and/or time is valid (if applicable).
 //Verify if uncompressedSize > compressedSize.
+//Verify if AES256 tag is valid with supplied data (if applicable).
 //Verify if CAFile includes any invalid data.

 CAFile {